BERT-APC: A Reference-free Framework for Automatic Pitch Correction via Musical Context Inference: BERT-APC

 The head of the note segmentator $NS(\cdot)$ estimates boundary probability for each frame from the encoder output, as in Eq.~(\ref{note_segmentator}), where $\hat{b} = (b_1, \ldots, b_T)$, and $b_t$ denotes the probability that the $t$-th frame is a note boundary.

 In this study, we implemented the note segmentator head by combining a GRU and a linear layer with the Sigmoid activation.

-We employ a focal loss~\cite{focal_loss} for training the note segmentator.
+Since non-boundary frames overwhelmingly outnumber boundary frames, we employed focal loss~\cite{focal_loss} to improve robustness against this class imbalance.
 The boundary label of a training example consists of a binary vector $y_b=(y_1,...,y_T), y_t \in \{0, 1\}$, where $y_t = 1$ indicates that the $t$-th frame is a boundary.
 As identifying the exact temporal positions of note boundaries from frame-level features is challenging, we convert the hard label into the corresponding soft label $\tilde{y}_b = (\tilde{y}_1,...,\tilde{y}_T), \tilde{y}_t \in [0, 1]$ by a Gaussian kernel, following common practice in SVT models~\cite{svt_rosvot24}.
 The training objective of the note segmentator is presented in Eq. (\ref{eq:note_segmentator_loss}).
 Here, $\gamma$ denotes the focusing parameter, and $\alpha_t$ is a weighting factor used to address the imbalance between boundary and non-boundary frames.
 We set $\gamma = 4$, and $\alpha_t = 1$ for non-boundary frames and 29 for boundary frames.

 To detect boundary frames from the frame-level boundary probabilities $\hat{b}$, we apply a greedy non-maximum suppression (NMS) with minimum distance $w$ and threshold $\theta$, as Alg.~\ref{alg:nms}.